dearing/aws-playground/havoc/README.md

 ```
 *note that we get github syntax highlighting for `.tf`*:thumbsup:

-The generated state file for that bit of code is just JSON and looks something like this from a real deployment:
+The generated state for that bit of code is just JSON and looks like this ( snipped from a real deployment ):

 ```json
 "aws_route_table.nat2rt": {